Kotlin/kotlin-spec/docs/src/md/kotlin.core/expressions.md

 - `e` is a value of an [exception type][Exceptions].

 Throwing an exception results in [checking active `try`-blocks][Catching exceptions].
-See the [exception section][Exceptions] section for details.
+See the [Exceptions][Exceptions] section for details.

 #### Return expressions

 A *return expression*, when used inside a function body, immediately stops evaluating the current function and returns to its caller, effectively making the function call expression evaluate to the value specified in this return expression (if any).
 A return expression with no value implicitly returns the `kotlin.Unit` object.

-There are two forms of return expression: a simple return expression, specified using the `return` keyword, which returns from the innermost [function declaration][Function declaration] (or [Anonymous function declaration][Anonymous function declarations]) and a labeled return expression of the form `return@Context` where `Context` may be one of the following:
+There are two forms of return expression: a simple return expression, specified using the non-labeled `return` keyword, which returns from the innermost [function declaration][Function declaration] (or [anonymous function declaration][Anonymous function declarations]), and a labeled return expression of the form `return@Context` which works as follows.

-- The name of one of the enclosing function declarations, which refers to this function.
+- If `return@Context` is used inside a named function declaration, the name of the declared function may be used as `Context` to refer to that function.
-  If several declarations match one name, the `return` is considered to be from the nearest matching function;
+  If several declarations match the same name, the `return@Context` is considered to be from the nearest matching function;
-- If `return@Context` is inside a lambda expression body, the name of the function **using** this lambda expression as its argument may be used as `Context` to refer to the lambda literal itself, unless this lambda literal is [*labeled*][Lambda literals], in which case the label may be used as `Context`.
+- If `return@Context` is used inside a non-labeled lambda literal, the name of the function **using** this lambda expression as its argument may be used as `Context` to refer to the lambda literal;

-> Note: these rules mean that a simple return expression inside a lambda expression returns **from the innermost function**, in which this lambda expression is defined.
+- If `return@Context` is used inside a labeled lambda literal, the label may be used as `Context` to refer to the lambda literal.

-If a return expression is used in the context of a lambda literal that is not [*inlined*][Inlining] in the current context and refers to any function scope that is declared outside this lambda literal, it is disallowed and should result in a compile-time error.
+If a return expression is used in the context of a lambda literal which is *not* [*inlined*][Inlining] in the current context and refers to any function scope declared outside this lambda literal, it is disallowed and should result in a compile-time error.

-TODO(Better wording)
+> Note: these rules mean a simple return expression inside a lambda expression returns **from the innermost function** in which this lambda expression is defined.
+> They also mean such return expression is allowed only inside **inlined** lambda expressions.

 #### Continue expression